mattking976/fdm-playwright-eploy-regression/readme.md

 ### Installation

-Once you have a copy of the Repo and the correct node version installed open your favourite IDE and in the command line run the command `sh npm install`.
+Once you have a copy of the Repo and the correct node version installed open your favourite IDE and in the command line run the command `npm install`.
 Next you will need to install the playwright browsers to do this you need to run the command `sh npx playwright install`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>